Priyapundhir/Priyapundhir/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning Ducat India.
-- - - 💬 Ask me about HTML CSS JS
+- - - 💬 Ask me about HTML CSS JS React.
 - 📫 How to reach me: priyapundhir9309@gmail.com
 -
 - ⚡ Fun fact: I am comedian.